Management groups are used to effectively manage all your Azure subscriptions in an organizational or environment-based hierarchy.

 In the Security Center dashboard blade, select Security Policy under the Management section.

-You can now see the number of management groups and subscriptions, as well as a representation of your management group structure in a tree view on the Security Policy screen.
+In the Policy management screen, you can now see the number of management groups, subscriptions, and workspaces as well as a representation of your management group structure in a tree view.
+And of course you can also manage your security polices from here.

-When the Management groups blade opens you can now also get a tree overview from here.
+When the Management groups window opens you can now also get a tree overview from here.

 If you need a more holistic overview of your technical Azure governance implementation and this down to the Subscription level, you can also use Azure Governance Visualizer (AzGovViz).
 It is a PowerShell script that captures most relevant Azure governance capabilities such as Azure Policy, RBAC and Blueprints, and by this helps you connecting the dots of your governance hierarchy.